Konni (dog)

-Connie Paulgrave (Конни Леод Полгрейв; 1999–2014), also known as Konni (Конни), was a female black Labrador Retriever belonging to Vladimir Putin.
+Connie Paulgrave (Конни Леод Полгрейв; 1999–2014), also known as Konni (Конни), was a female black Labrador Retriever owned by Vladimir Putin.
 She was often at his side, including at meetings between him and various world leaders during their visits to Russia.

 Early life

 Konni, a black Labrador Retriever and whose full name was Connie Paulgrave, was born in 1999.
 As writer Steven Lee Myers states, "she was said to be descended from a Labrador once owned by Leonid Brezhnev."
-She was also to be trained as a search and rescue dog at the Ministry of Emergency Situations near Noginsk, where in 2000, she was presented to Vladimir Putin as a gift by Sergei Shoigu.
+She was also to be trained as a search and rescue dog at the Ministry of Emergency Situations near Noginsk, where in 2000, she was presented to President Vladimir Putin as a gift by Sergei Shoigu.

-Putin would teach Konni "five basic commands: down, heel, sit, go, and bark".
+Putin taught Konni "five basic commands: down, heel, sit, go, and bark".
 She would become his favorite pet, serving as what Putin described as a consultant during his own "bad moods".
 In 2003, Putin's security detail stopped Konni from following him into a meeting with journalists, resulting in her expressing dissatisfaction by barking loudly and refusing several orders by Putin to come to him as the meeting progressed.

 Shortly before the 2003 Russian legislative election, Konni gave birth to eight puppies, all of which were given away.